jnweiger/OCFFS/README.md

-# ocffs - A friendly Fuse Filesystem for ownCloud
+# OCFFS - A friendly Fuse Filesystem for ownCloud Clients

 Wait, did they say 'virtual files' or 'virtual file system'?